amlalejini/event-driven-gp_benchmarking/README.md

 Stretch: how do systems respond to perturbations (antagonistic and neutral)?

+## Todos:
+- [ ] Consensus: alter fitness function to select for maintaining consensus completely until the end of the evaluation period?
+- [ ] Consensus: Analyze mode
+  - Will involves loading a population of programs in, evaluating everything, selecting the highest fitness individual, then collecting stats on that.
+- [ ] Implement pattern matching experiment.

 ## Benchmark Tasks/Environments
 To evaluate usefulness of capturing the event-driven paradigm, benchmark Signal GP with and without access to event-driven paradigm on several environments/tasks.